Prescription acne treatment

 If your dermatologist has recommended Accutane, don’t be afraid to ask questions about its side effects.
 The dermatology medical community is well aware of the pros and cons and they are prepared to answer questions about it.

-Acne is caused, in part, by a bacteria (Propionibacterium acnes).
+Pimples are caused, in part, by a bacteria (Propionibacterium acnes).
 Oral antibiotics work by removing this bacteria and decreasing inflammation.
 One of the growing problems, however, is that overprescription of antibiotics is leading to a growing resistance of bacteria to these drugs, and antibiotics should be used only under the direction of a physician, and only as directed by that physician.
 Do not “borrow” other people’s leftover antibiotics or buy them online.

 Typically, the first antibiotic a physician will prescribe is tetracycline.
 It’s a broad-spectrum antibiotic and is very inexpensive.
-Tetracycline has been prescribed for decades to reduce acne inflammation.
+Tetracycline has been prescribed for decades to reduce inflammation.
 It is easy to tolerate, with few side effects.
 Erythromycin is also frequently prescribed; however, it has been so over prescribed for a variety of conditions that 50% of people are resistant to it.
 Both have value for moderate to severe acne, because of their anti-inflammatory potential.
 Side effects include primarily intestinal upset, sun sensitivity and discolored teeth.
 Patients will be advised to avoid unnecessary exposure to sun and to use sunscreen for necessary exposure, and to take the antibiotic with food.
 If you are pregnant or suspect you may be pregnant or actively trying to get pregnant, you should consult your obstetrician before taking any medication, as these antibiotics are contraindicated for women who are pregnant.

 Your dermatologist will typically prescribe antibiotics for a course of one to six months, with regular followups to check progress.
 Oral antibiotics may also be used in conjunction with topical treatments.